bouvet/spring-workshop/README.md

 Make use of a database - branch: `ex-4`

 Now we will make use of an H2 database (in-memory-database).
 We will create an entity class to represent a table in our database.
-We will also make use of the `@Repository` annotation in a class we will use to communicate with our database.
+We will also make use of the `@Repository` annotation in an interface we will use to communicate with our database.

 #### Ex 4b
 View movies in our database - branch: `ex-4b`